vrooje/ScienceTeamGuide/ZooniverseGuideForScienceTeams.md

 ### Feedback and Beta Results

-The feedback form we ask them to fill in can be customised and the results will be shared.
+The feedback form we ask participants to fill in can be customised and the results will be shared.
 We usually ask about how they found the site, whether they understood the task and like the idea.

-We can use this form, and the beta classifications data to determine if the site is ready for launch and if so, how long the development and science teams need to make it happen.
+We can use this form and the beta classifications data to determine if the site is ready for launch and if so, how long the development and science teams need to make it happen.

 ### Press strategy